 Gluten Free Restaurants in Maui

-Maui Brick Oven – Kihei
+Maui Brick Oven – Kihei (NOW CLOSED)

 Leilani’s on the Beach – Kaanapali Beach